Chicken Karahi Recipe

-- Chicken Karahi
+Chicken Karahi

-Greetings and welcome to our savory investigation of the world of chicken karahi!
+Greetings and welcome to our savoury investigation of the world of chicken karahi!
 This beloved Pakistani dish is a delightful medley of tender chicken, aromatic spices, and vibrant vegetables, all cooked in a traditional wok-like vessel called a karahi.
 Join us as we explore its rich history, share tips for perfecting the recipe, and highlight the secrets that make this dish a must-try for any food lover.
 Whether you're a seasoned chef or a curious novice, let's dive into the sizzling world of Chicken Karahi!
 A "karahi" is a deep, circular pot traditionally used for preparing various dishes, including chicken karahi.
-The text is typically cooked in a cast-iron or stainless steel karahi, which enhances its taste.
+The dish is typically cooked in a cast-iron or stainless steel karahi, which enhances its taste.
 During the Mughal era, a combination of various spices and cooking methods resulted in the development of this recipe.
 Today, chicken karahi is enjoyed worldwide, with various regions adding their unique twist to the dish.

-The main components of a karahi
+• The main components of a karahi

 1. Chicken: bone-in pieces, often cut into manageable sizes.

-2. Fresh or canned tomatoes contribute flavour and acidity
+2. Fresh or canned tomatoes contribute flavour and acidity.

 3. Onions: Sliced or chopped, they provide sweetness and depth